Frequently Asked Questions

 The camp takes campers offsite Wednesday, Thursday, and Friday each week to various Broward, Miami-Dade, and Palm Beach County parks.

 What is the cost of the camp?
-Are there any discounts?

 Is a deposit required?

 A deposit is not required.
 However, you must pay in full for your camp at the time of registration.
 Your child’s space will not be saved unless payment has been received in full.
-Aftercare can be paid daily.

 Are there scholarships available?

 Yes, a limited number of one-week, full-tuition Summer Camp scholarships are available to families.
-Please check the summer camp website page: www.igfa.org/camps to download the application.
-Scholarships can only be used for regular camp weeks they cannot be used for the Advanced Angling weeks.
+Please check the summer camp website page, www.igfa.org/camps, to download the application.
+Scholarships can only be used for regular camp weeks; they cannot be used for the Advanced Angling weeks.
 One scholarship per child.

 What are the camp hours?